buhrmi/buhrmi_shared/README.md

-A simple proxy for https://cm.46mp.com:9999/poker.cm
+# Dumb proxy

 How it works
 ------------

 The app will serve all files from the `static` directory.
-All requests to endpoints that dont exist in that directory, are being proxied to https://cm.46mp.com:9999/poker.cm
+All requests to endpoints that dont exist in that directory, are being proxied to the domain you specify in `server.js` file.

 How to run
 ----------